sofiar/Analysis_zooplankton/README.md

 # Analysis_zooplankton

-This repository contains scripts to train and test CNN models to classify zooplankton species.
+This repository contains scripts to train and test CNN models to classify zooplankton classes.
 The dataset was provided by the Ministry of Natural Resources and Forestry(MNR), Government of Ontario.

 ## 📂 Contents